 Double check the figures on this form to make sure it accurately reflects your organization’s budget.
 Because budget information varies from organization to organization, each field is not required.
 However, it is mandatory to provide budget information on this tab.

 WARNING: This form will validate with $0s in every field because figures that amount to $0 are acceptable in cases where organizations do not have a budget line for that particular figure.

-Your application will be deemed ineligible and will not be reviewed if you fail to demonstrate three years of arts programming by your organization.
+Your application will be deemed ineligible and will not be reviewed if you do not demonstrate three years of arts programming by your organization.

-Requesting a proposed project start date that is before the earliest start date for Arts Endowment support.
+Requesting a proposed project start date that is before the earliest start date for NEA support.

-Arts Endowment support of a project may start on or after January 1, 2022 for applicants at the February 11 deadline, and June 1, 2022 for applicants at the July 8 deadline, June 1, 2022.
+NEA support of a project may start on or after January 1, 2024 for applicants to the February 9th deadline, and June 1, 2024 for applicants to the July 6th deadline.

 Pay close attention to all Additional Items.
 If they are REQUIRED and you don’t submit them, your application will be incomplete and will not be reviewed.

-Projects with less than $20,000 in costs (i.e., not showing the minimum National Endowment for the Arts requested amount of $10,000 and the required organization 1:1 match of $10,000) will be deemed ineligible and will not be reviewed.
+Projects with less than $20,000 in costs (i.e., not showing the minimum NEA requested amount of $10,000 and the required organization 1:1 match of $10,000) will be deemed ineligible and will not be reviewed.